amilkyboi/netnate/content/posts/packages.md

 ### The Fix

 Reimplementing `physics` solely using other packages isn't really possible.
-There's a newer packaged named [`physics2`](https://ctan.org/pkg/physics2) that implements some of the features of `physics`, but it's by no means a replacement.
+There's a newer package named [`physics2`](https://ctan.org/pkg/physics2) that implements some of the features of `physics`, but it's by no means a replacement.
 Instead, I've used `derivative` to replace derivatives and differentials, `bm` to help with vector notation, and `braket` for Dirac notation, along with several custom commands to replace the parts of `physics` that I most often use.

 My preamble is shown below.
 I'm not totally happy with how the automated braces are being performed; ideally I'd like a single macro `\ab` that accepts `(`, `[`, `{`, and `|` as arguments.
 I'll get to that at some point.